-However, leaving a dish of dry food all day for a kitten that wants to eat all the time and has a tendency to be overweight may not be such a good idea.
+However, leaving a dish of dry food all day may not be such a good idea.
+This is true when a kitten wants to eat all the time and has a tendency to be overweight.
 In this case getting a toy that dispenses dry food would be a better plan.
 Food dispenser toys come in different fancy designs you can get from the pet supply stores, but it need not be the expensive ones.
 You can even make a “do-it-yourself” toy food dispenser from recycled plastic bottles.
 Just make sure to smoothen and round off the edges of the holes so kitten will not injure herself.
 These will keep kitten entertained and give her the needed exercise as she “hunts” for her food.

-It is also worth considering the holistic nutritional health of your feline if your kitten wants to eat all the time.
+It is also worth considering the holistic nutritional health of your feline if it wants to eat all the time.
 If you notice that your cat doesn’t drink water then there is a possibility that they can be over eating wet food to compensate for their thirst.
-Cats are known to obtain their water through their food.
+Cats usually obtain water through their food.
 In this case it might be worth investing in a cat water fountain if you’re kitten wants to eat all the time and doesn’t go near a still water bowl.